lguilmard/camtrackerwebrtcstreaming/README.md

     • thread 2 <> crops / resize and write image in tmpfs_DIR directory (FAST)
     • thread 3 <> WAIT FOR ENTER KEY TO BE PRESSED (to kill threads properly and release webcam capture) python3 path/auto_crop.py -thread (press ENTER in command prompt to stop program properly)
+# run and see result

+    python3 path/auto_crop.py -thread (press ESC in command prompt to stop program properly)

 border of camera field of view is materialized by RED rectangle so that user keep aware of exiting camera field